MartinYTSo/Martin_So_Portfolio/README.md

 This is my first data science project I created with a team of 3.
 We created a K-NN Classification model to predict the likelihood of a cause of a forest fires using predictor variables.
 We first cleaned the data and then later, selected the appropriate variables needed to built our model.
 Since this is a multivariate K-NN Classification, we did not provide a graph decision boundaries and instead, we decided to graph a K vs Accuracy graph to display the accuracy of the K model we built.

 We also discussed about the challeneges and limitations of our project in the discussion section.
+Nevertheless, this could be useful to predict a likelihood cause of forest fires if a new a new occurence with similar predictor variables is passed through this model